juanuys/juanuys.github.io/_posts/2021-08-16-week-12--final-week.md

 p4

 People with strong personalities, people with poor verbal skills, or people who just don’t like creating in a group setting shouldn’t be forced into it.
 We weighted our groups heavily toward people with a lot of group design experience, well ahead of game design experience.

+# My next steps

+Be myself.
+You are your happiness.
+Bhagavad Gita (Hindu text): a person who is happy has achieved the self.
+In other words, authetically being yourself brings joy.